Unpin your programs from your OS

 How it works

 Each program in the catalog lives in its own public repo at github.com/unpins, with a Nix flake that defines the build.
-CI builds it on three OSes, enforces the single-binary policy, and publishes the artifacts to that repo's GitHub release page.
+CI builds it for each supported OS, enforces the single-binary policy, and publishes the artifacts to that repo's GitHub release page.
 The unpin CLI is a thin installer on top of that.

 For the longer story — what's actually different from Homebrew, Scoop, or your system package manager, how to verify a build yourself, and what we deliberately don't do — see Why unpins?